Peter Wieselgren: Work as a priest and in the temperance movement

 Wieselgren was ordained a priest in 1833 and became the vicar of Västerstad parish in Scania the same year, where he took up his post in 1834 and became provost the same year.
 He founded the Västerstad temperance society there, which, after a year's work, held a celebration at which 100 farmers took a vow of sobriety.
 After three years, membership had reached 1,600, and by then 200 farmers had stopped distilling spirits.
 When Wieselgren moved from Västerstad after 15 years to take up the post of vicar in Helsingborg, it was said of him that "he had received the parish neglected like a wilderness, but left it like a well-tended herb garden".
 Wieselgren married Matilda Catharina Rosenquist (1816–1894), daughter of Magnus Rosenquist, the inspector at Löberöd, and Hedvig Maria née Gullander, a priest's daughter, on 14 March 1833 at Mariannetorp in Gudmuntorp.

 During the first decades of the 19th century, the consumption of spirits increased considerably in Sweden as a result of domestic distilling.
 According to a widespread but dubious estimate, in 1829 it amounted to 45 litres per inhabitant per year – compared to about five litres in 1990.

 In the late 1820s, the priest Carl Emanuel Bexell had formed one of Sweden's first temperance societies in Rydaholm, Småland, and subsequently several others.
 Wieselgren and Bexell would later collaborate in spreading the cause of sobriety.
-The steamship builder Samuel Owen also started a temperance society, following the English model, and in connection with the millennium celebrations of Ansgar's missionary journey to Sweden, a number of temperance societies were founded in 1832.
+The steamship builder Samuel Owen also started a temperance society, following the English model, and in connection with the millennium celebrations of Ansgar's missionary journey to Sweden, several temperance societies were founded in 1832.
 The movement developed into two branches – one absolutist and one temperance.

 Wieselgren became a prominent traveling speaker for the Svenska nykterhetssällskapet (the Swedish Temperance Society).
 His son, Sigfrid, would become a key figure in the organization.
 He began to publish material on the temperance issue, including the 1837 work Hwad skall man säga om detta nykterhetswäsen, ifall man annars tror Guds ord? ('What shall we say of this sobriety activity, if we believe the word of God?')
 Wieselgren worked with American temperance activist Robert Baird during Baird's trip to Sweden in 1840.

 Wieselgren was not an absolutist, although he has been interpreted as such.
 In the statutes of an association, he wrote that members could "consume fermented beverages in moderation".
 On the occasion of the inauguration of the Western Main Line on 4–5 November 1862 in Gothenburg, Charles XV once wanted to toast with him, but even then he would not pour wine into his goblet.
 When the king remarked, "The glass is empty," Wieselgren replied, "Yes, Your Majesty, but my heart is full."
 Inspired by Gothicism and Småland Rudbeckianism, Wieselgren subscribed to the notion that Homer's Troy should be set in the fortress Hönshylte skans in Urshults parish in Småland.